 “Lesley is very passionate about the work that she does and the women that she serves.
 She created her own very large, very successful birth center in a community that didn’t have that option available beforehand.
 She developed the market within that community and she did it to the very highest of standards,” said Amy Crockett, MD.
 “She understands a lot about the policy that governs midwifery practices and birth centers and that is also very important.
 It’s just such a new industry.
 The regulations are changing all the time and she has a very good perspective on that as well.”

-Lesley’s expertise and tireless advocacy for mothers and babies has shaped maternity care on Capitol Hill too.
+Lesley’s expertise and tireless advocacy for mothers and babies have shaped maternity care on Capitol Hill too.
 She has educated legislators on both sides of the aisle about the role birth centers can play in alleviating the health care provider shortage in the US, making legislation surrounding birth centers a bipartisan issue.

 “Lesley represents the best of midwifery and midwives.
 She has been an advocate for midwifery for a long time, not just in our state of South Carolina, but on the national level as well.
 She understands the barriers to access to midwifery.
 She understands the nuts and bolts of running a birth center,” said Crockett